-It was in 2017 that financial players, and in particular insurers, became aware of this problem.
-In December 2017, the French Insurance Federation stated that it "acknowledges the willingness of its members to no longer invest in companies that do not abandon their plans to develop new coal-fired power plants".
-A few days later, AXA excluded from its investments companies which plan to build more than 3 gigawatts of new coal-fired power plants.
-This was to be followed by similar measures, more or less ambitious, by
+The real turning point, at least in theory, came on June 6, It was in 2017 that financial players, and in particular 2019.
+It was when Crédit Agricole announced its commitment insurers, became aware of this problem.
+In December to no longer work with companies which are developing or 2017, the French Insurance Federation stated that it planning to develop their activities in the thermal coal sector "acknowledges the willingness of its members to no longer across the whole value chain - from coal mining to coalinvest in companies that do not abandon their plans to develop fired power generation, including transport and coal trading new coal-fired power plants".
+A few days later, AXA excluded activities.
+This new measure, which covers all the group's from its investments companies which plan to build more activities - the giant Amundi being also involved - has the than 3 gigawatts of new coal-fired power plants.
+This was to potential to be a vital landmark.
+All that remains is for Crédit be followed by similar measures, more or less ambitious, by Agricole to apply it.